Equation For Intersection Of Two Lines

 Understanding the Equation for the Intersection of Two Lines

 When two straight lines cross on a plane, there is a single point where they meet.
-That said, knowing how to find the exact coordinates of that point is a fundamental skill in algebra, geometry, and many applied fields such as engineering, physics, and computer graphics.
-Now, that point is called the intersection.
-This article explains, step by step, how to derive and use the equation for the intersection of two lines, including special cases, practical examples, and common pitfalls Worth keeping that in mind..
+That point is called the intersection.
+Knowing how to find the exact coordinates of that point is a fundamental skill in algebra, geometry, and many applied fields such as engineering, physics, and computer graphics.
+This article explains, step by step, how to derive and use the equation for the intersection of two lines, including special cases, practical examples, and common pitfalls That alone is useful..

 Introduction